lauyeewen123/lauyeewen123/README.md

 - 🗓️ 14/12/2004

--  🌻I'm a passionate first-year data engineering student with a curiosity for turning raw data into meaningful insights.
+-  🌻 I'm a passionate first-year data engineering student with a curiosity for turning raw data into meaningful insights.

 - 🌱 I’m currently learning C++ Programming Languages